Questions and answers about the proposed Mountain Bike park

 Our main concerns

-When it became clear that operation of the Entry HIll site was under discussion, we asked Entry Hill residents what they wanted, those who responded to us showed strong support for the site to remain as a golf course, albeit with new management and improved facilities.
+When it became clear that operation of the Entry HIll site was under discussion, we asked Entry Hill residents what they wanted.
+Those who responded to us showed strong support for the site to remain as a golf course, albeit with new management and improved facilities.
 The Entry Hill Community Association (EHCA) Committee supported this and got involved in the selection process, through our local Councillor, to try to ensure that the community at large would benefit, whatever happened.
 We insisted that any new plans should include an expanded café/community hub and free public access to enable residents to continue to use the space for exercise and recreation.

-However, we recognise that the pattern of leisure activity is naturally changing and evolving, as new sports emerge, and others decline.
+We recognise that the pattern of leisure activity is naturally changing and evolving, as new sports emerge, and others decline.
 It can be good to consider novel solutions to meeting changing needs for leisure facilities.
 Such innovation does carry a high degree of risk and this is the case with this project.
 We believe there are significant risks with this project, both practical, in how a Mountain Bike park can work in an enclosed urban site; and financial, especially whether the park will be sustainable and whether the pay-to-ride activity can generate enough money to deliver the elements that are relevant to a wider community – the café/community hub, family cycling and activity facilities and safe and enjoyable spaces for walking and recreation.

 Alongside our efforts to provide you with factual advice, we do have a range of questions and concerns about the proposals and we are pressing hard to get these answered.
 As we find out more, we will add further information to this page.
 We have now developed a more detailed set of principles which we think will help to make sure that these concerns are adressed.
 You can find it here.